marcusoftnet/marcusoftnet.github.io/_posts/2012-06-14-what-bdd-is-all-about.md

 "Dear anonymous colleague,

-Firstly [that article](http://devblog.cloudreach.co.uk/2012/05/behavior-driven-development-in-net.html) talks a lot about tools ([SpecFlow](http://specflow.org/), [NUnit](http://www.nunit.org/) and [White](http://white.codeplex.com/) in this case) and they are all great tools and I think he sketchs out a good process as well.
+Firstly [that article](http://devblog.cloudreach.co.uk/2012/05/behavior-driven-development-in-net.html) talks a lot about tools ([SpecFlow](http://specflow.org/), [NUnit](http://www.nunit.org/) and [White](http://white.codeplex.com/) in this case) and they are all great tools and I think he sketch out a good process as well.
 But here's the thing - BDD is not about tools!

 I'll say that last part again; **BDD is a communication tool and is not about the tools**.